 Experience from around the world shows that managing fisheries and marine resources works best when responsibility is placed in the hands of local communities.
 This is particularly true in low-income countries, where there is often limited central capacity and infrastructure for fisheries management and conservation.

-We empower coastal communities to manage their own resources, developing rights-based fisheries management plans designed to sustain local fisheries and safeguard marine biodiversity.
+We empower coastal communities to manage their own resources, developing rights-based fisheries management plans aiming to sustain local fisheries and safeguard marine biodiversity.

 Effective fishery management measures don’t always have to be large-scale or long-term.
 Periodic, short-term fishery closures targeted at key species during periods of rapid growth in their life cycles can boost productivity, resulting in bigger catches and bigger incomes for fishers.